PIP Insurance (Personal Injury Protection) and Car Insurance: The Ins and Outs

-Generally, insurance rates vary from state to state and also vary based on your personal situation – including make and model of your car, your accident or citation history, and many other factors.
+Generally, insurance rates vary from state to state and also vary based on your personal situation – including the make and model of your car, your accident or citation history, and many other factors.

 For example, the state of Michigan has some of the highest auto insurance rates in the country, due to unlimited PIP limits.

 For insurance companies, this can be a difficult prospect – not having coverage caps on injury protection can make for a very expensive payout upon personal injury in Michigan, and many carriers will not insure drivers in Michigan due to the expense and the risk.
 We work with auto carriers who ensure in every state, so if you’re in Michigan, make sure to let us know.
 We can find ways to help you save!

 What does Personal Injury Protection Cover?